pharath/pharath.github.io/_posts/2021-08-05-cheatsheet-Ubuntu.md

 # Sound

 List all microphones:

 ```bash
 sudo arecord -l
 ```

 Record an audio file `/tmp/test-mic.wav` with 10s duration, where `hw:2,0` means using **card** `2` and **device** `0` (as shown by `arecord -l`):

 ```bash
 arecord -f cd -c 1 -d 10 --device="hw:2,0" /tmp/test-mic.wav
 ```

 Play an audio file `/tmp/test-mic.wav`:

 ```bash
 aplay `/tmp/test-mic.wav`
 ```

+## Troubleshooting

+**Problem 1:** No sound in **Totem** Videos:

+- let the video that has no sound play in Totem
+- open Ubuntu Sound Settings
+- under section **"Volume Levels"** below eg. "System Sounds", "Firefox", etc. a new item for the currently playing video will be shown
+- check if the Volume for this video is **enabled** and is **sufficiently high**
+- in addition, check the Volume in the Totem Video App

 # Webcam